takaakit/design-pattern-examples-in-ruby/README.md

 English | [日本語](README_ja.md)

-Model and code examples of design patterns for Python.
+Model and code examples of design patterns for Ruby.
 You can utilize this examples as follows.

 * You try Model-Driven Development (MDD) using Astah and M PLUS plug-in.